-At Home in My Neighbourhood #CovidKindness survey
+Sunshine Coast Council Community Venues Check-In Survey

 Prize Draw Terms and Conditions

-Sunshine Coast Council launched its At Home in My Neighbourhood #CovidKindness campaign on Friday 20 March and at the peak of the COVID-19 pandemic in Australia.
-The initiative brought together resources, ideas and information to assist the Sunshine Coast community to explore different opportunities to become a more connected and supportive neighbourhood - before, during and after COVID-19.

-Sunshine Coast residents are now invited to share their views about how connected they felt with their neighbourhood before the #CovidKindness campaign and how connected they feel in their neighbourhood now.
-Council is also interested to hear about community views on online engagement approaches and how people wish to be engaged online.
+Sunshine Coast Council is undertaking an audit of the region’s community venues to understand current capacities and opportunities.
+Community venues throughout the region have been encouraged to take part in an online survey to help council understand more about their community space for hire.

-Complete the short survey for a chance to win a 32GB Apple 10.2" 7th Gen Cell iPad worth $727.00.
+Complete the survey for a chance to win a Coles Myer gift card worth $500.
+Submissions close Friday 3 December 2021.

-The following Terms and Conditions apply to all entries.
+The following Terms and Conditions apply to all entries:

 The Promoter is the Sunshine Coast Regional Council (council).

-The competition period opens at 8.00 am Tuesday 12 May 2020 and closes at 12.00 am Sunday 24 May 2020.
+The competition period opens Monday 8 November 2021 and closes at 5.00pm on Friday 3 December 2021.
 Any entry received after the closing date will be deemed invalid.
 Council takes no responsibility for late, lost or misdirected entries.

 Personal information collected by council in the online entry form is used only for the purposes specified and is not passed on to third parties, unless specifically stipulated in these Terms and Conditions.